Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time

-Specifically, when ${\tau/L=0.3}$, the $U_c(L)$ under small size is smaller than the real critical point at thermodynamic limit; while when ${\tau/L=0.5}$, the $U_c(L)$ under small size is larger than the real critical point; even more interestingly, we found that at ${\tau/L=0.34}$, the $U_c(L)$ almost does not depend on size and can exhibit a real critical behavior under small sizes alone.
-This means that in the short-time stage, the $U_c(L)$ of the system tends to lean towards disordered phase, while after a long-time evolution, it leans towards ordered phase.
-This reversal of $U_c(L)$ shift has not been observed in previous phase transitions of bosonic systems and spin systems.
-We are not sure if this phenomenon is universal, and more research on the nonequilibrium of fermionic systems is needed.
+Specifically, when ${\tau/L=0.3}$, the $U_c(L)$ under small size is smaller than the real critical point at thermodynamic limit; while when ${\tau/L=0.5}$, the $U_c(L)$ under small size is larger than the real critical point.
+More interestingly, we found that at ${\tau/L=0.34}$, the $U_c(L)$ almost does not depend on size and can exhibit a real critical behavior under small sizes alone.
+These results demonstrate that our method is quite reliable in determining the critical point.